ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 8. After identifying non-Brain MRI files, use `shutil` to copy the NIFTI image and label volumes into the `/Section 1 EDA/out` folder.

-## Part 2: Train U-Net Fully Convoluted Network for Brain Segmentation
+## Part 2: Train U-Net Fully Convolutional Network for Brain Segmentation

 In Section 2, PyTorch is used for training a model with the U-Net convolutional neural network architecture from the University of Freiburg [1] for segmentation of Brain MRIs and identify the right hippocampus.
 Cleaned data from Section 1 is the input into Section 2.
 The directory `/Section 2 Train_Eval_Model/src` contains the source code that forms the machine learning pipeline.